-- (E) An attorney permitted to appear may participate in a particular action or proceeding in all respects, except that all documents requiring signature of counsel for a party may not be signed solely by such attorney, but must bear the signature also of local counsel with whom the visiting attorney is associated. - (F) Local counsel shall be responsible to the Court at all stages of the proceedings. - (G) Designation of the visiting attorney as "Lead Attorney" pursuant to LR11(b)(1) herein shall not relieve the local counsel of the responsibilities imposed by this Rule. - (H) The fee described in this Rule is applicable in each case in which the visiting attorney seeks recognition as qualified counsel. - (9) Waiver by Court Order of Requirements for Local Counsel.
-In any civil action, a counsel who is ineligible to become a member of the bar of this Court under LR83.2(b)(2), may be authorized by court order to appear and act for any party without joinder of local co-counsel when it is shown that: - (A) The party would suffer hardship by joinder of local counsel; and - (B) The obligations and duties of counsel in the particular litigation will be fulfilled. - (10) Familiarity With and Compliance With Rules.
+- An attorney permitted to appear may participate in a particular action or proceeding in all respects, except that all documents requiring signature of counsel for a party may not be signed solely by such attorney, but must bear the signature also of local counsel with whom the visiting attorney is associated. - (F) Local counsel shall be responsible to the Court at all stages of the proceedings. - (G) Designation of the visiting attorney as "Trial Attorney" "Lead Attorney" pursuant to LR11:2(b)(1) herein shall not relieve the local counsel of the responsibilities imposed by this Rule. - (H) The fee described in this Rule is applicable in each case in which the visiting attorney seeks recognition as qualified counsel. - Waiver by Court Order of Requirements for Local Counsel.
+In any civil action, a counsel who is ineligible to become a member of the bar of this Court under LR83.2-2(b)(2), may be authorized by court order to appear and act for any party without joinder of local co-counsel when it is shown that: - (A) The party would suffer hardship by joinder of local counsel; and - (B) The obligations and duties of counsel in the particular litigation will be fulfilled.

+LR83.2.8(10) Familiarity With and Compliance With Rules.
 Everyone who appears in Court in proper person and every attorney permitted to practice in this Court shall be familiar with these Rules.
 Willful failure to comply with any of them, or a false certificate of compliance, shall be cause for such disciplinary action as the Court may see fit, after notice and hearing.

-(11) Revocation of Admission.
+LR83.2.9(11) Suspension and Disbarment Revocation of Admission.

-- (A) Any person admitted to practice before the Court shall give written notice to the Clerk of Court of: - (i) Disbarment or suspension by any court or bar association; and - (ii) Conviction of any felony violation of any laws, misdemeanors, or municipal ordinances, other than traffic violations. - (B) Pending any appeal of the conviction, suspension, or disbarment, a member of the bar of this Court may be suspended from further practice before this Court. - (C) Any member of the bar of this Court may be disbarred or otherwise disciplined after such hearing as the Court may in each particular instance direct, but any member of the bar of this Court who has been disbarred or removed, or hereafter may be disbarred or removed, from the Bar of the State of Louisiana, shall be removed from the bar of this Court and the member's name stricken from the roll.
+- (A) Any person admitted to practice before the Court shall give written notice to the Clerk of Court of: - 1.(i) His/her disbarment or suspension by any court or bar association; and - 2.(ii) His/hHer conviction of any felony violation of any laws, misdemeanors, or municipal ordinances, other than traffic violations. - (B) Pending any appeal of the conviction, suspension, or disbarment, a member of the bar of this Court may be suspended from further practice before this Court. - Any member of the bar of this Court may be disbarred or otherwise disciplined after such hearing as the Court may in each particular instance direct, but any member of this the bar of this Court who has been disbarred or dropped removed, or hereafter may be disbarred or dropped removed, from the Bar of the State of Louisiana, shall be dropped removed from the bar of this Court and his/her name stricken from the roll.
 Upon notification from the Eastern or Western District of Louisiana or the Fifth Circuit Court of Appeals of an attorney's suspension in that court, that attorney being a member of the bar of this Court may be suspended from further practice before this Court.